 1. Eat more raw food.
 Include a portion of each meal with a fresh, raw vegetable to add more enzymes to your meal, thus helping out your stomach!

 3. Simple Herbals.
 Prepare a small amount of herbal teas (like organic peppermint!) to drink with meals to aid digestion.
 Don't drink lots of cold water with a meal.

 5. Watch the Quality of your foods.
-Home cooked food such as hot soups, casseroles, or grain and bean dishes will be nice for your digestion, in place of processed foods like microwaved meals or white-bread sandwiches.
+Home cooked food such as hot soups, salads, casseroles, or grain and bean dishes will be nicer for your digestion, in place of processed foods like microwaved meals or white-bread sandwiches.
 Sugary-snack-type meals (store bought baking like cookies, buns, muffins, etc) are not supportive for easy digestion.

 6. Chew well!
 Coating our food with saliva helps the breakdown process right away in our mouth.
 Digestion begins in the kitchen and in the mouth.